Topic: Financial Services

 Overcome the Increasing Challenges of Unstructured Content in Financial Services

 Financial services is driven by enormous amounts of unstructured data, and the sources of that unstructured data continues to grow in variety and complexity.
 The ambiguities of these unstructured files make them more difficult to handle than data held in a database format.

 Document Skills and the Future of Trade Finance

 Despite the fact that global trade finance revenues decreased by 8 percent from 2019 to 2020, according to S&P Global Revenue Pool, the COVID pandemic disruption led to an escalation of fraud and loan impairments.
 This caused some major banks to withdraw completely from the sector, such as in Asia.
 The global Trade Finance market size is projected to reach $10,987,510 USD by 2027, from $7,616,520 in 2020, at a CAGR of 5.4% during 2021-2027.

 Surprising Resilience: The Financial Services Industry’s Digital Response to Employee Challenges

 Almost overnight, millions of financial services employees, from traders to bankers to support personnel, transitioned to working remotely.
 While there has been historical hesitancy to adopt this operational approach, the virtualization of the financial services workforce and remote ways of working are here to stay.

-How Digital Intelligence Drives Compliance Resiliency
+How Intelligent Process Automation Drives Compliance Resiliency

 Regulators and auditors are feeling the seismic impact from COVID-19.
 Rising unemployment, small business failures, and widening economic disparity has brought significant operational constraints to the financial services industry.
 All this makes one thing certain: that the use of digital technologies is not going to return to pre-COVID use, for businesses and consumers alike.